hmrc/vat-service-guide/source/documentation/obligations.html.md

 ### Retrieve obligations in software

-The [Retrieve VAT obligations endpoint](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/vat-api/1.0#_retrieve-vat-obligations_get_accordion) allows software to search for obligations based on a start and end date range and an obligation status - O for open, F for fulfilled, or blank for both.
+The [Retrieve VAT obligations endpoint](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/vat-api/1.0#_retrieve-vat-obligations_get_accordion) allows your software to search for obligations based on a start and end date range and an obligation status - O for open, F for fulfilled, or blank for both.

 If the status is: